Best 20″ kids’ bikes for 6-8 year-olds

 Top tips: choosing the best 20” kids’ bike

-- Price: We’ve selected bikes to suit a range of budgets, but it’s important to remember that cheaper bikes can sometimes be more toy than practical ride.
-Here’s why you shouldn’t buy a REALLY cheap new kids’ bike, and if money is tight, consider buying a second hand bike, as it's much more cost-effective.
+- Price: We’ve included a range of price points to help you find something suitable.
+That said, extremely cheap bikes often don’t perform well and may even be unsafe.
+Read more about why you shouldn’t buy a REALLY cheap new kids’ bike, and if money is tight, consider buying a second hand bike, as it's much more cost-effective.

 Best 20” kids' bikes